Cmac2712/blog-posts/2 Areas 🏞️/Blog/conditional-types-in-typescript.md

 #### Attempt 2: Using Generics

-You may also be tempted to use :
+You may also be tempted to use Generics:

 ```typescript
 function double<T extends string | number>(x: T): T function double(x: any) { 	return x + x }